findbest.tools

 Conversion Rate Optimization (CRO)

-The fastest way to double your ROI is not to double your traffic, but to double your conversion rate.
-A 2% CR vs a 4% CR effectively halves your CAC.
+The fastest way to double your ROI is not doubling your traffic, but doubling your conversion rate.
+A 2% CR vs. a 4% CR effectively halves your CAC and doubles your ROAS.

 02